 Biodiversity within grassland is often increased by the presence of such areas as impeded drainage, flushes, springs and ditches or boulders, scree and rubble (e.g. from collapsed dry stone walls).

-Grassland meadows and pastures that have been subject to regular management by traditional mowing and grazing but without artificial ‘improvement’ with fertiliser, herbicides, or ploughing and re-seeding, are the richest in the flora and fauna they support.
+Semi-natural grassland meadows and pastures which have been subject to regular management by traditional mowing and grazing but without artificial ‘improvement’ with fertiliser, herbicides, or ploughing and re-seeding, are the richest in the flora and fauna they support.
 However farmers have been under pressure to get more agricultural products out of their land

 As well as farmland, grassland can also be found in glades in woods and within urban areas as parks and green spaces, on roadside verges, and indeed on former industrial land.

 Birds and small mammals forage for insects and seeds in grassland, and use it as shelter and cover.
 In turn these attract birds of prey.

 In Barnsley, the main grassland types are Acid and Neutral Grassland, Floodplain Grazing Marshes and some Rush Pastures.

 Although the tussocky vegetation and bare ground of Acid Grassland

 are relatively poor in plant diversity they are important for birds and invertebrates.
-The same is true for purple moor-grass and rush pasture.
+The same is true for Rush Pasture.

 Although Amenity Grasslands are not priorities for conservation in the usual sense. they can be managed to benefit biodiversity.
 They are therefore included in this local Biodiversity Action Plan.